Hexag0ne/cookle/README.md

-# Cookle search
+# Cookle Search
-Search engine for recipes : Web platform to provide insightful search results, using Aylien API, DB Spotlight, SPARQL queries and other resources (like a recipe API!).
+**A search engine for recipes** : Web application to provide insightful search results, using Aylien API, DB Spotlight, SPARQL queries and other resources (like a recipe API!).

 Install
 -------